 - Therefore, I indeed hope to send him immediately, as soon as I have seen to the things which concern me.

 - And I am *convinced in the Lord that I myself will also come soon.

 - Now, I thought it necessary to send Epaphroditus back2“back” Philippians 4:18 makes it clear that the church at Philippi sent Epaphroditus to Paul with gifts, and thus he was sending him back.
 This context would’ve been obvious to the original readers and adds significant clarity to the next few verses, so was included. to you (my brother, and fellow worker, and fellow soldier, but your messenger and a minister to my needs)

 - since he is longing [to see] all of you and is distressed because you heard he was sick.

 - For he was sick almost to death, but God had mercy on him.
 And not only on him, but also on me so I wouldn’t have grief upon grief.

-- Therefore I sent him more eagerly, so after seeing him again you might rejoice and I might be less grieved.
+- Therefore I sent him more eagerly, so having seen him again you might rejoice and I might be less grieved.

 - Therefore, welcome him in the Lord with all joy, and hold such men in honor

-- because he even came near to death for the work of the Anointed, disregarding his life so he might fill up your deficit towards my ministry.
+- because he even came near to death for the work of the Anointed, having disregarded his life so he might fill up your deficit towards my ministry.